mumoshu/okra/README.md

 `Okra` is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) and a set of [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) which provide advanced multi-cluster appilcation rollout capabilities, such as canary deployment of clusters.

-`okra` eases managing ephemeral Kubernetes clusters.
+`okra` eases managing a lot of ephemeral Kubernetes clusters.

 If you've been using ephemeral Kubernetes clusters and employed blue-green or canary deployments for zero-downtime cluster updates, you might have suffered from a lot of manual steps required. `okra` is intended to automate all those steps.